SuiteTea/ModularLaravel/README.md

 A module can include a `views` directory.
 ModuleLaravel registers a view namespace equal to the name of the module.
 This is helpful when referring to a specific module's views.

 Example: a view file called `upload.blade.php` would be referrenced like so - `View::make('attachments::upload');

+### Config Files

+A module may include configuration files within a `config` directory within the module directory.
+ModularLaravel registers a config namespace equal to the name of the module all lowercase.

+Example: a config file located at `config/config.php` in the module directory would be accessible via `Config::('modulename::configitem')`.
+Likewise, a config file not using the default name of `config.php` can be accessed via dot notation: `Config::('modulename::file.option')`

 ===